 The Crowell School of Business requires all of its graduates to develop an ePortfolio website.
-This assignment, now scheduled to be completed in the BUSN 220 Management Information Systems course, is also a requirement to be accepted into the Crowell School of Business (beginning with the 2015-16 catalog year).
+This assignment is to be completed in the BUSN 240 Principles of Management course, it is also a requirement to be accepted into the Crowell School of Business.
 Your ePortfolio is an opportunity for you to develop a website that is presentable to employers for future job and internship opportunities.
 You will continue to work on the ePortfolio through your entire time as a Business major and it will be finally assessed in your concentration Capstone course.

 In a job market that is extremely competitive, professional ePortfolios give students a unique opportunity to showcase their experience online.
 A well crafted website can be the difference maker when it comes to standing out among the competition when applying for a job.
 This ePortfolio assignment will be your first step in developing a quality website that will showcase your academic and professional experience to recruiters.
 You will be adding to your ePortfolio as you progress through the business program.

 Before you get started, take a look at what you will be building.
 Here are some examples of recent ePortfolios built by students from the Crowell School of Business.
 You can find even more examples further down this page.